FutureGoose/decoding_titanic/README.md

 <a name="Introduction"></a>
 ## 1. Introduction 🌟
 This repository contains a comprehensive step-by-step guide to the classic machine learning project, predicting the survivors of the Titanic disaster.
 The project includes everything from data cleaning, exploratory data analysis (EDA), model selection, hyperparameter tuning, to model interpretation.
-Here, we will present the code, the reasons behind the choices we made, and the final results.
+Here, I will present the code, the reasons behind the choices I made, and the final results.

 <a name="Dataset"></a>
 ## 2. Dataset 📁
-The dataset we used is the Titanic dataset from the Kaggle competition.
+The dataset I used is the Titanic dataset from the Kaggle competition.
 It contains demographics and passenger information from 891 of the 2224 passengers and crew on board the Titanic.
 You can access this dataset from the [Kaggle Titanic competition page](https://www.kaggle.com/competitions/titanic/data) or import it directly via seaborn.

 <a name="Exploratory-Data-Analysis"></a>
 ## 3. Exploratory Data Analysis 📊